longhorn/website/content/docs/1.7.0/advanced-resources/system-backup-restore/restore-longhorn-system.md

 - Have a Longhorn system backup.

   See [Backup Longhorn System - Create Longhorn System Backup](../backup-longhorn-system#create-longhorn-system-backup) for instructions.
-- Have volume `BackingImages` available in the cluster.

-  In case of the `BackingImage` absence, Longhorn will skip the restoration for that `Volume` and its `PersistentVolume` and `PersistentVolumeClaim`.
 - All existing `Volumes` are detached.

 ### Using Longhorn UI